mikeperry-tor/acwiki/Survival-Guides/Conjure-Bridge.md

 4. `service tor start`

 Check `/var/log/syslog` and `/var/log/tor/conjure-server.log` for error messages.
 If `conjure-server.log` shows `bind: permission denied`, ensure that you have run the `setcap` command, and that the `NoNewPrivileges=no`.

+### Adding Conjure stations to the allowlist

+The conjure bridge only accepts HAProxy connections from known Conjure stations.
+You can add a new station IP from which to accept connections by modifying the `--allowed-stations` argument in the `ServerTransportPlugin` line of the `/etc/tor/torrc` file to be a comma separated list of station IPs.